ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   - [ ] What is the configuration that better uses the hardware
   - [ ] Best learning rate
 - [ ] What is the max prompt length for all the datasets available? -> Use that to better set the max_model_len of VLLM
+- [ ] GPU usage is not efficient with server mode: https://huggingface.co/blog/vllm-colocate